There are two very important things you need to do to get started with Django:

 If you’re on Linux or Mac OS X, you probably have Python already installed.
 Type

-Assuming Python is not installed in your system, we first need to get the installer.
-Go to
+Assuming Python is not installed in your system, go to

 By default, the Python executable is not added to the Windows PATH statement.
 For Django to work properly, Python must be listed in the PATH statement.
 Fortunately, this is easy to rectify – when the Python installer screen opens, make sure “Add Python 3.6 to PATH” is checked before installing (Figure 1-1).

 You may have to restart Windows to get this to work.
 While you are at it, there is one more important thing to do.
-Exit out of Python with CTRL-C. At the command prompt type, the following and hit enter:
+Exit out of Python, then enter the following at the command prompt:

 You don’t need to understand exactly what this command does right now; put briefly